 Lately, migrants and refugees have been in the forefront of our headline news.
-The fact that so many people have been forced to leave their homes because of conflict, natural disaster, or economic circumstance has had a devastating effects on the global community, creating complex humanitarian and development difficulties.
+The fact that so many people have been forced to leave their homes because of conflict, natural disaster, or economic circumstance has had a devastating effect on the global community, creating complex humanitarian and development difficulties.
 Many are wondering, “What is our responsibility to those who have lost everything?”
 The question is not new, because the political and ideological conflict we call the Cold War created many of the same challenges.
 Perhaps a look back at US Immigration Policy over time will provide some insight.

 What effect did the Cold War conflict have on US immigration policy?